getsolus/packages/README.md

   </a>
 </p>

-*Packages* is the main issue tracker for [Solus].
-In the future it will also house all the packages, which can currently be found in the [Solus Packages] organisation.
+*Packages* contains all the packages definitions for [Solus].
+It also contains the main issue tracker.

 # Welcome